znsio/specmatic/CONTRIBUTING.md

 Thanks for being willing to contribute!

+## Prerequisites

+* JDK 17 (Please use this version only for the moment)

 ## Project setup

-1. Fork and clone the repo
+* Fork and clone the repo
-2. Install JDK > 17
-3. Install Kotlin > 1.9.0
-4. We have a wrapped Gradle, so you will just need to run `gradlew`
-5. Run `./gradlew clean build` project root folder to install dependencies
+* Run `./gradlew clean build` project root folder to install dependencies
-6. Create a branch for your PR with `git checkout -b your-branch-name`
+* Create a branch for your PR with `git checkout -b your-branch-name`

 > Tip: Keep your `main` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: